Ásmundur Sveinsson: Ásmundarsafn

 The former house of the artist in Laugardalur, Reykjavík, has been installed as a museum, called Ásmundarsafn.
-The house was constructed in the 1930s, based on designs drawn by the artist who was a fan of the Bauhaus style.
+The house was constructed from 1942 until ca. 1958 in three parts, based on designs drawn by the artist who was a fan of the Bauhaus style.
+He lived there through most of his life with his second wife, Ingrid Sveinsson.
 The house is slightly reminiscent of Le Corbusier and his chapel of Ronchamp.
 The sculpture garden nearby is open to public.